 - Most native grasses adapt well to poor soils, making soil enrichment unnecessary.

 - Loosen soil to a depth of 3-4 inches using a rototiller.
 Rake the area with a bow rack to break up dirt clods and create a good seedbed.

-- Mix weighed seed with slightly moist sand in a ratio of 2 parts sand to 1part seed so sowing is even.
+- Mix weighed seed with slightly moist sand in a ratio of 2 parts sand to 1part seed, to help distribute seeds more evenly.

 - Add Plant Success Granular mycorrhizal root inoculant to mix into the sand/seed mixture.
 This will improve seed germination and get young seedlings off to a faster, more vigorous start.